Menu

 Please make sure to log in to your Canvas courses daily to keep up with all announcements, materials, and due dates.
 Canvas can be accessed through your Mt.
 SAC portal or at https://mtsac.instructure.com.

-My office hours will be held on Monday through Thursday on-campus and via Zoom sessions.
+My office hours will be held on-campus and via Zoom sessions on Monday, Tuesday, Wednesday, and Thursdays.
 You are welcome to contact me for appointment availability.
 I look forward to working with everyone, and please feel free to email me if you have any questions.

 The Math and Computer Science Department is committed to helping our students achieve their math educational goals.
 We want you to succeed and excel in transfer-level mathematics.
 We recognize your potential and are here to support you!
 Whether you are here to obtain a degree, complete transfer requirements, or simply expand your knowledge, we will strive to provide resources that you may need along your journey.
 Explore the resources below for more information on how our campus can help you achieve your educational goals.